-To Be Held May 3, 2007
+To Be Held May 13, 2008

-The 2007 Annual Meeting of Stockholders of Comstock Resources, Inc. will be held at the Westin Stonebriar Resort at 1549 Legacy Drive in Frisco, Texas, on Thursday, May 3, 2007, at 10:00 a.m., local time, for the following purposes:
+The 2008 Annual Meeting of Stockholders of Comstock Resources, Inc. will be held at the Westin Stonebriar Resort at 1549 Legacy Drive in Frisco, Texas, on Tuesday, May 13, 2008, at 10:00 a.m., local time, for the following purposes:

-- 1. To elect two Class A directors to serve a term of three years until their successors are duly elected and qualified; - 2.
-To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2007; and - 3.
+- 1. To elect two Class B directors to serve a term of three years until their successors are duly elected and qualified; - 2.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2008; and - 3.
 To transact such other business as may properly come before the meeting and any adjournments thereof.

-You must be a stockholder of record at the close of business on April 3, 2007 to be entitled to vote at the annual meeting.
+You must be a stockholder of record at the close of business on April 11, 2008 to be entitled to vote at the annual meeting.

 Your participation in Comstock's affairs is important.
 Our officers will be present to respond to questions from stockholders.
-To ensure your representation, if you do not expect to be present at the meeting, please sign and date the enclosed proxy card and return to us promptly.
+To ensure your representation, if you do not expect to be present at the meeting, please vote through the internet, by telephone or sign and date the enclosed proxy card and return it to us promptly.
 A stamped envelope has been provided for your convenience.
 The prompt return of proxies will ensure a quorum and save us the expense of future solicitation.